pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 952 New Book

+Today I start read the Object-Oriented Analysis and Design book, the first chapters of this book are amazing.

 ##### Day 950-951 Object-Oriented

 This weekend I was study Object-Oriented Design, I don't know the object-oriented programming I